 Updating and remodeling RVs are all the rage these days.
 It seems everyone is transforming RV’s into tiny homes on wheels.
 And ultimately, it’s making RVing a lot more appealing for people who like the comforts of home while they travel.
-If you are currently renting out your RV or considering doing so, you may want to give your RV a little face lift and implement some easy RV remodel ideas, especially if you’re having trouble finding renters.
+If you are currently renting out your RV or considering doing so, you may want to give your RV a little facelift and follow some easy RV remodel tips, especially if you’re having trouble finding renters.

 You don’t have to do a complete overhaul, though, to make a huge difference in the look of your RV’s interior.
 An RV remodel doesn’t necessarily mean you have to completely gut and restore the entire inside.
 There are lots of small projects that you can do that will go a long way.

 7 easy and affordable RV remodel tips:

 - Remove the wallpaper border

 Let’s dig into each of these remodel ideas a little more!

 Everyone knows that painting can completely transform the look and feel of any home or space.
 This can make the biggest difference in creating a more spacious, cozy, and clean feel in your RV.

 You can paint the cabinets and shelves, the walls, your dinette, and even the ceiling!
 White paint usually helps create a more clean and spacious feel, but a pop of color can go a long way too.

 While this can be a bit of a project, there are ways to cut corners, such as purchasing chalk paint that doesn’t require sanding.
 Otherwise, it may be worth paying a professional to do it or renting proper equipment (spray gun) to help make the job a bit easier.